-In the event of a year group bubble closing or further school closure teachers will be setting daily tasks through Google Classroom.
+In the event of a year group bubble closing or school closure teachers will be setting daily tasks through Google Classroom and delivering lessons each day.

 We have brought together a list of online educational resources to help children to learn at home (English, Maths, Mental Health, Science, Computing).
 Work and tasks for Year groups are on the Remote /home learning page.